Cognipeer/smart-agent/docs/nodes/README.md

 permalink: /nodes/
 ---

-# Nodes (LangGraph)
+# Nodes

+Conceptual phases implemented as simple async functions:
 - resolver
 - agent
 - tools
-- shouldContinue
 - toolLimitFinalize
-- contextSummarize
+- contextSummarize (conditional)

-Each node lives under `smart-agent/src/nodes`, with the flow orchestrated by StateGraph conditional edges.
+They live under `smart-agent/src/nodes` and are orchestrated by an internal while-loop (no external graph library).